FixingPixels/Aegis/README.md

 ### See Aegis in Action

-Here's how easy it is to get started:
+Here's how easy it is to get started.
+Type the following into your AI assistant's chat window:
 ```bash
 /aegis init .
 /aegis plan
 /aegis start
 ```
 That’s it!
 Aegis creates a clear structure for your project, helping you track tasks, make decisions, and plan efficiently—all using your favorite AI tool.
+The `/aegis init .` command (alternatively, `/aegis init new-project) will initialize the framework in your project.

+The `/aegis plan` command will trigger the multi-agent planning assistant to help you generate a planning document, which is used by Aegis to get the project up and running.
+You can modify the planning document as you go, or drop your own planning_document.md file into your project and use `/aegis start` to start a new development session.

 ### Ready to Get Started?